dpankros/passport-oauth2-resource-owner-password/README.md

 * verified - A function of the type `func(error, client, user, info)`
     * error (Error) - an error object, if an exception occurred
     * client (Required) - a client object.
 If there is no client, `{}` is acceptable
-    * authCode (Required) - an object representative of a new access code/refresh token
+    * authCode (Required) - an object representative of the access code/refresh token
     * info (Optional) - any additional information that should be passed back to the client.
 Examples include:
         * `created_at`  - a timestamp indicating when the token was created
         * `expires` - a timestamp indicating when the token will expire